open-synergy/mdbook-service/src/transaksi/service-contract/penjelasan.md

 #### <a name="field-confirm">Can Confirm</a>

-Apabila aktif user dapat mengkonfirmasi kontrak.
+Berhak/tidaknya user aktif untuk dapat mengkonfirmasi service contract

 #### <a name="field-restart-approval">Can Restart Approval</a>

-Apabila aktif user dapat merestart persetujuan kontrak.
+Berhak/tidaknya user aktif untuk dapat merestart persetujuan service contract

-#### <a name="field-force-start">Can Force Start</a>
+#### <a name="field-force-start">Can Start</a>

-Apabila aktif user dapat memaksa untuk memulai kontrak.
+Berhak/tidaknya user aktif untuk dapat memulai service contract

-#### <a name="field-force-finish">Can Force Finish</a>
+#### <a name="field-force-finish">Can Finish</a>

-Apabila aktif user dapat memaksa untuk menyelesaikan kontrak.
+Berhak/tidaknya user aktif untuk dapat menyelesaikan service contract

 #### <a name="field-cancel">Can Cancel</a>

-Apabila aktif user dapat membatalkan kontrak.
+Berhak/tidaknya user aktif untuk dapat membatalkan service contract

 #### <a name="field-terminate">Can Terminate</a>

-Apabila aktif user dapat mengakhiri kontrak.
+Berhak/tidaknya user aktif untuk dapat mengakhiri paksa service contract

 #### <a name="field-restart">Can Restart</a>

-Apabila aktif user dapat merestart kontrak.
+Berhak/tidaknya user aktif untuk dapat merestart service contract

 #### <a name="tab-logs">TAB LOGS</a>